 What We Do

-- Link the architectural sector’s efforts to tackle climate and environmental-related challenges in a geographically widespread European program for emerging professionals in the field of architecture, organised by a consortium of high profile institutions in the field of architecture.
+- Link transdisciplinary efforts to tackle climate and environmental-related challenges in a geographically widespread European programme for emerging professionals in architecture and related fields, organised by a consortium of relevant institutions.

 - Improve mutual support of players within the architectural sector through cooperation of institutions of various profiles to take advantage of the synergy between heritage, education, applied research, and creation in the field of architecture.

-- Exemplify the socio-economic contribution and role of architecture and how it can assist in European policy making for ecological transition through practical work and collecting of accurate and useful data on participants, activities and results.
+- Exemplify the socio-economic contribution and role of architecture and how it can assist in European policy making for ecological transition through practical work and collecting of accurate and useful data on participants, activities, and results.

 - Address the harmful effects of capitalism and work on alternative proposals for social coexistence based on principles of equality, justice, and open access.